Are you going to Sri Lanka? Are you interested in incredible safaris? Read this guide to see how you can experience an amazing Sri Lanka Safari!

 It’s a close one but Wilpattu national park wins again, with Yala national park in a close second.
 Yala is only very slightly cheaper than Wilpattu and that still depends on whether you get a good deal or not.
 So if you go by both parks being similar in price then Wilpattu beats Yala because the park is just nicer to look at.
 Yala is definitely beautiful, just it is covered in shrubs and dry bush so it doesn’t look as appealing as Wilpattu.

-What To Wear On A Sri Lanka Safari
+What To Take On A Sri Lanka Safari

 Any tour for Sri Lanka Safaris should include the following;